voxeltheater/handbook/tech/electrical.md

 - 400amp Company Switch in mezzanine
 - 100amp Company Switch with Isolated Ground on stage floor

 Company Switches are a way to access large amounts of electrical power for equipment such as dimmer racks.
 All our Company Switches have Cam-Type connections as well as lug terminals.
-There are no have flipped grounds/neutrals.
+There are no flipped grounds/neutrals.
 Please consult the TD if you have equipment to connect to a Company Switch.

 ## Extension Cords
 Extension cords are stored in the black road case labeled `Extension Cords`.
 Cables are color-coded by length, see [Cable Color Code](cables.md#color-code).
 The road case is stored backstage near the alley doors.